cecilesauder/CV_LaTeX/README.md

+I use the template made by Harshavardhan Gadgil with only little changes to make my resume so I let his following Readme.
+I would just add that I edit and compil it with [RStudio](https://www.rstudio.com/products/RStudio/).

 # LaTeX resume template

 This is the template I use for my own resume.
 I've compiled it with elements from several templates, including: